Staffing Levels and Dependency Audit - Care Homes

 • Q14 | Unanswered

-Is a recognised dependency/acuity tool used (or a robust internal methodology) to assess resident needs and required staffing hours?
+Is a recognised dependency or acuity tool, or robust internal methodology, used to assess resident needs and required staffing hours?

 Supporting Notes